pedro10r/pokedex_v2/README.md

-# pokedex_v2
+# Pokedex_V2

-New version Pokedex app of my Github
+New version of the Pokedex application from my Github is under development...